Ten steps to starting a business

 • etc.

 You are not alone here either.
-Gründerland Bayern is on hand to offer advice and coachinginternal Link: Advice and coaching not just before, but also after you have taken your first steps to help you master future challenges.
-The assistance provided by the Chamber of Commerce and Industry (External link) internal link: Useful contacts IHK (IHK) and Chamber of Crafts (External link) internal link: Useful contacts HWK(HWK), for example, goes way beyond the initial founding of the company.
+Gründerland Bayern is on hand to offer advice and coaching not just before, but also after you have taken your first steps to help you master future challenges.
+The assistance provided by the Chamber of Commerce and Industry (External link) (IHK), Chamber of Crafts (External link) (HWK) and Patent Center Bavaria (External link) , for example, goes way beyond the initial founding of the company.

-Under ‘finance and fundinginternal Link: Finance and funding’ you can find out about the many different options available in Bavaria for financing your current or future plans, including expansion financing.
+Under ‘finance and funding’ you can find out about the many different options available in Bavaria for financing your current or future plans, including expansion financing.

 If you would like to position your business on the global stage, we have put together a package of support measures for you in the ‘internationalisation’ section.

-Find out more about the vital start-up communityinternal Link: Start-up community, where we feature news, events and interesting success stories.
-The technology-oriented and digital start-up centresinternal Link: Start-up centres in particular will actively put you in touch with other company founders and experts.
+Find out more about the vital start-up community, where we feature news, events and interesting success stories.
+The technology-oriented and digital start-up centres in particular will actively put you in touch with other company founders and experts.